-The Company's guarantees and financial liabilities are non-interest bearing and are detailed in Note 12 and Note 17 to the Financial Statements.
+The Company's financial liabilities and guarantees are non-interest bearing and are detailed in Note 12 and Note 17 to the Financial Statements.

 Currency exposure

 All financial assets and liabilities are held in sterling, hence there is no foreign currency exchange rate exposure.